-Traditionally, the peak blooming season of these delicate flowers in D.C. is mid-April, but this year, it's earlier.
-The National Park Service says the peak of the cherry blossom show in the nation’s capital will be from April 5-8.
+Traditionally, the peak blooming season of these delicate flowers in D.C. is mid-April, and this year will be a hair earlier than that.
+The National Park Service says the peak of the cherry blossom show in the nation’s capital will be from April 3-6.

 Editor's note: This file has been updated since it was originally published in April 2014.